dmaiga/Bike_data/asset/README.md

-Docs contains the csv files and the recommendation
+## Docs contains the csv files and the recommendation
-Images contains the dashboard and its screenshots Script contains SQL writing with SQL server
+## Images contains the dashboard and its screenshots
+## SCript contains SQL writing with SQL server